Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data

 \section{Conclusion}

-We introduced a diffusion-based Mel-spectrogram enhancement model, which is intended for pre-enhancing found data for TTS model development.
-It is trained to tackle multiple types of audio degradation simultaneously, and is conditioned on text transcriptions to improve its robustness.
-We empirically showed that a generalist enhancement model is preferred over a single-task denoising model for pre-enhancing real-world recordings for TTS model development.
-Moreover, the additional text condition helps to preserve the speech content during the enhancement process.
-Subjective evaluations by human listeners demonstrate that the resulted synthetic voice produces higher-quality synthetic speech compared to those trained on data enhanced by other generalist speech enhancement baselines.
+We introduced a diffusion-based Mel-spectrogram enhancement model, which is intended for pre-enhancing found data for TTS model training.
+It is designed to tackle multiple types of audio degradation simultaneously, and is conditioned on text transcriptions to improve the model robustness.
+We empirically showed that the use of generative modelling encourages clean speech output, and that a generalist enhancement model is preferred over a single-task denoising model for pre-enhancing real-world recordings for TTS model development.
+Subjective evaluations by human listeners demonstrate that the resulted synthetic voice produces higher-quality synthetic speech compared to those trained on data enhanced by strong speech enhancement baselines. \end{spacing}